Train Tickets Netherlands: How To Buy Yours?

 Let’s simplify first.
 The website and the app give you the most flexibility.
 All tickets (discounts) are available, as well as all options.
 I would use the website for ease of use.

 Forget about the (lines) at the ticket desk or the machine.
 You don’t need to use those.
-They only cost you €1 extra, and don’t offer any discounts.
+They cost you €1 extra, offer no discounts, and take longer.

 Re-sellers sell many tickets, but I don’t see why.
 If you want ease of use, use OV Pay instead (see below).
 It saves the €1 surcharge with the same benefits.